Forever Mine: Synopsis

 Esquema is shown the following morning getting out of the shower.
 He hears someone enter the cabin.
-He comes out believing it was Ella returning from grocery shopping and sees it is Mark with a gun.
-Mark confronts Esquema and confirms that he knows he is the cabana boy and that he regrets not killing him himself.
+He comes out, believing it was Ella returning from grocery shopping, only to see it is Mark with a gun.
+Mark confronts Esquema, and confirms that he knows he is the cabana boy, saying that he regrets not killing him himself.
 Mark states that he will kill all three of them for love.
 Esquema refuses to recant his love for Ella and is shot in the neck.
 Mark then hears Ella returning and meets her outside of the cabin.
 Ella enters hysterical asking where Esquema is.
 Mark tells her that it is too late.
 She screams and begins to panic and push her way into the cabin to find him.
 She is grabbed by Mark who holds the gun to her head.
 Esquema then runs up behind Mark in an effort to save Ella.
 Mark and Esquema begin to fight and Mark drops the gun which Ella picks up.
 Once Mark is subdued, Ella runs to Esquema.

 The two are shown in the back of an ambulance on their way to the hospital.
 Ella holds Esquema and begs him to stay with her.
 He closes his eyes but ultimately becomes fixed on what Ella is saying.
 She begins telling their story and the two of them are seen in a series of flashbacks from the hotel.
 The movie ends with a fading scene of them together from the beginning saying how she would be forever his.
 With this scene, the movie concludes.